Safe on the Sunny Side

-Don’t forget to apply sunscreen on long drives and, if possible, apply a transparent window film to your car’s windows to block UVA and UVB rays.
+Do not forget to apply sunscreen on long drives and, if possible, apply a transparent window film to your car's windows to block UVA and UVB rays.
 Furthermore, sunroofs directly expose you to the sun, so wear a hat if you roll it back.

 Ban base tans.

-Use the sun safely.
+Enjoy the sun safely.

 You can be sun safe and still enjoy being outside."Sun exposure is cumulative," Dr. Choi explains.
 "Everything from your childhood through present day contributes to your risk for skin cancer.
 Practicing sun protection and making it a habit is key."